BGI-flexlab/SOAPMetaS/REFERENCE/ReadMe.ClusterFilter_gc-per-read_len_norm_SpeciesLevel.txt

 The enclosed Perl script is provided only for illustration of the methods presented in the publication.

-The script performs filtration of bacterial hits with genomic islands and provides GC- and genome-length corrected  read counts for each reported bacterial hit.
+The script performs filtration of bacterial hits with genomic islands and provides GC- and genome-length recalibrated read counts for each reported bacterial hit.
 The GC normalization is performed based on a regression model created as described in the manuscript.
 The regression coefficients are hard coded in the script on line 340.